 Stroke Prevention

-Intended Format: Grand Rounds – Live/Enduring, Minute-CME/CME Blast, other
+Intended Format: Grand Rounds – Live/Enduring, Minute-CME/CME Blast, conference satellite, chapter meetings, other

 Bayer TA Rationale for Educational Support:

-Highest priority will be given to programs whose main focus is:
+Highest priority will be given to programs whose focus is:

-• Establish FXIa inhibition as a new and distinct class of antithrombotic
+- Establish FXIa inhibition as a new and distinct class of antithrombotic and educate on the mechanism of action of FXIa inhibition

 The proposal must be compliant with standards and guidelines for commercial support (e.g., ACCME).